One Seed, One Community

 The real beauty of One Seed, One Community is the opportunity it creates for us to come together as a community, putting seed to soil to honor and learn more about the food that sustains us.

-Plan on taking part in the “Great Weigh-In” the first Saturday in November, when we celebrate our community’s participation in the project.
+Plan on taking part in the “Great Weigh-In” at our seed returns celebration in November, when we celebrate our community’s participation in the project.
 Be sure to sign up for email notifications here so you don’t miss this event!

 Thank you for taking part in One Seed, One Community.